A curated agenda to future-proof your tech strategy

 The CIO Mandate for a New Technological Era

-The next five years will redefine the role of the CIO more dramatically than the previous twenty.
-AI regulation is tightening; quantum readiness is accelerating; robotics, automation, and digital twins are moving from fringe to fundamental; and the UK is positioning itself as a global leader in responsible, sovereign digital innovation.
-This keynote confronts the moment head-on: what it means to lead when technology, policy, and public expectation converge at speed.
+The next five years will redefine the role of the CIO more dramatically than the previous twenty, not just through technology change, but through economic pressure, regulation, global operating complexity, and rising delivery expectations.
+AI regulation is tightening; quantum readiness is accelerating; robotics, automation, and digital twins are moving from fringe to fundamental; and the UK is positioning itself as a leader in responsible digital innovation, while organisations balance global platforms, regulation, and growing geopolitical uncertainty.
+This keynote confronts the moment head-on: what it means to lead when technology, policy, organisational reality, and public expectation converge at speed, drawing on real transformation experience as well as what lies ahead.

 Opening Panel Discussion